Last Updated on March 17, 2022 by Nancie

 Kitchen Seed Storage Tin Labels

 To make my labels, I printed out a picture of each seed labeled with the name of the seed on regular paper.
 To attach them to my kitchen tins, I used clear packing tape to attach it to the side of the tins.
 Because these tins are on shelves, the side labels are easiest to see.
+(Note: In the comments below, Laura requested copies of my labels that can be downloaded and printed.
+You can now find them in the Birdseed Storage Labels to Print post.)
 You could of course also use adhesive labels, either printed using a computer or hand written.

 Basement Seed Storage Bin Labels